dallasrlones/gpt-man/README.md

 No typing sounds = bad or process complete

+## Notes

+The interval it loops at is 10 seconds, this is to try and attempt to prevent a rate limit.
+The rate limit isn't just questions asked, it also takes into account how many tokens have been sent into that rate.
+So...10 seconds...cross your fingers.
+It looks slow, but its magic.

 # Installation

 Ask chat-gpt how to install a custom chrome extension, you want to "Load Unpacked" the entire folder that was downloaded.